A Note on Quantum-Secure PRPs: Abstract

 \section{Abstract}

-We show how to construct pseudorandom permutations (PRPs) that remain secure even if the adversary can query the permutation on a quantum superposition of inputs.
-Such PRPs are called \emph{quantum-secure}.
+We show how to construct pseudorandom permutations (PRPs) that remain secure even if the adversary can query the permutation, both in the forward and reverse directions, on a quantum superposition of inputs.
+Such quantum-secure PRPs have found numerous applications in cryptography and complexity theory.
 Our construction combines a quantum-secure pseudorandom \emph{function} together with constructions of \emph{classical} format preserving encryption.
-By combining known results, we obtain the first quantum-secure PRP in this model whose security relies only on the existence of one-way functions.
-Previously, to the best of the author's knowledge, quantum security of PRPs had to be assumed, and there were no prior security reductions to simpler primitives, let alone one-way functions.
+By combining known results, we show how to construct quantum-secure PRP in this model whose security relies only on the existence of one-way functions.